InformaticsMatters/ansible-infrastructure/doc/labels-and-affinities.rst

 Core pods
 ---------
-Pods that need a core node, i.e. those that have a persistence requirement like our infrastructure database, should define a ``requiredDuringSchedulingIgnoredDuringExecution`` *Node Affinity* rule in the corresponding Pod spec.
+Pods that need a core node, i.e. those that have a persistence requirement like our infrastructure database or a neo4j graph service, should define a ``requiredDuringSchedulingIgnoredDuringExecution`` *Node Affinity* rule in the corresponding Pod spec.

 This will force the Kubernetes scheduler to place the Pod on a core node.